nogueiraantonio/dscpe-widget-property-editor/README.md

 > This template is meant to ease the development of 3DDashboard Widgets.

+// TODO : what does the provided environment does for you (hot reload, standalone capability, etc.)

 ## Before starting

 3DDashboard Widgets are HTML5 based applications (with some specificities).
 Therefore, you absolutely need to have a good knowledge of the following